chaos-mesh/chaos-mesh/doc/network_chaos.md

 # Network Chaos Document

-This document whill help user to build Network Chaos experiments.
+This document describes how to add network chaos experiments in Chaos Mesh.

 Network chaos are mainly divided into two categories, namely **netem chaos** and **network partition**.